Table of Contents Show

-You may have heard about buyer’s agents providing his or her client with a commission rebate.
-It is a bit confusing since the seller pays the commission, which is co-brokered between the listing and buyer’s broker according to a pre-arranged co-broke formula.
+You may have heard buyer’s agents providing their clients with a commission rebate.
+It isn’t evident since the seller pays the commission, which is co-brokered between the listing and buyer’s broker according to a pre-arranged co-broke formula.
 The respective individual agents further spit the commission.
-However, under a buyer’s agent rebate situation, the agent agrees to forgo part of his or her commission, returning it to his or her client.
+However, under a buyer’s agent rebate situation, the agent agrees to forgo part of their commission, returning it to their client.

 Since everyone wants to save money, this is tempting and may cause you to sign on with an agent.
 However, there are many downsides that you should carefully consider.

-An amateur agent, looking to build his or her business, might offer a prospective client a rebate—a smart move in the competitive real estate market.
+An amateur agent looking to build their business might offer a prospective client a rebate—a smart move in the competitive real estate market.
 However, you do not want your agent to learn and gain experience at your expense.
-After all, this is likely the most expensive purchase you are going to make in your lifetime.
+After all, this is likely the most expensive purchase you will make in your lifetime.
 The city’s median purchase price was $630,000, according to the Real Estate Board of New York (REBNY).
-However, in Manhattan and Brooklyn, it was nearly $1.1 million and $755,000, respectively, for all properties.
+However, for all properties, it was nearly $1.1 million and $755,000 in Manhattan and Brooklyn.
 A condo costs more.

-The real estate industry has several people attempting to work on a part-time basis.
+The real estate industry has several people attempting to work part-time.
 This agent may offer a rebate to compete with full-timers.
 This balancing act does a disservice to buyers.
-Such a profession that demands one’s full-time attention.
-A part-time agent may not give his entire thoughts to his or her client.
-Additionally, he or she may not fully understand the market.
+Such a profession demands one’s full-time attention.
+A part-time agent may not give his entire thoughts to their client.
+Additionally, they may not fully understand the market.

 Lack of RelationshipsLack of Relationships

-Those are just starting and, part-time agents likely lack relationships that can hurt the buyer.
-A more experienced agent knows many listing agents and boards, building up relationships and gaining each other’s trust through the years.
+Those are just starting, and part-time buyer’s agents likely lack relationships that can hurt the buyer.
+A more experienced agent knows many listing agents and boards, building relationships and gaining each other’s trust through the years.
 These can facilitate a sale.
 Alternatively, a lack of industry relationships can hurt your chances of buying the property.

-There are also many services a real estate agent can refer to his or her client.
-From locksmiths to critical players in the transaction.
-Including home inspector, contractor, lender, an attorney.
-An experienced, full-time buyer’s broker has built up a list of competent people for you.
+There are also many services a real estate agent can refer to their client, from locksmiths to critical players in the transaction.
+An experienced, full-time buyer’s broker has built up a list of competent people for you, including a home inspector, contractor, lender, and attorney.

-As with other things in life, in real estate, what you pay for is what you will get.
+As with other things in life, what you pay for is what you will get in real estate.
 All else being equal, of course, buyers should want a rebate.
-However, these are often given by inexperienced or part-time agents, meaning you are not benefitting from a venerable agent’s experience and an extensive network of experts.
+However, inexperienced or part-time agents are often given, meaning you are not benefitting from a venerable agent’s experience and an extensive network of experts.

 Think about why a real estate agent is offering you a rebate.
-If the agent had a solid client base and enough business, he or she would not need to discount his/her commission.
+If the agent had a solid client base and enough business, they would not need to discount their commission.

-A challenging industry; 75% of agents leave after the first year, on the job, according to estimates.
-The high turnover indicates this is not the profession for everyone.
-Successful agents are driven, motivated, smart people who have excellent communication skills.
+The high turnover indicates this is not a profession for everyone.
+According to estimates, a challenging industry, 75% of agents leave after the first year on the job.
+Successful agents are driven, motivated, smart people with excellent communication skills.
 These are the agents that can help you the most.

-Don’t Be Fooled Discount Broker Agents.Don’t Be Fooled Discount Broker Agents.
+Don’t Be Fooled Discount Buyer’s Agents.Don’t Be Fooled Discount Buyer’s Agents.

-Online discount brokers started right here in the tri-state area when a new breed of tech-savvy entrepreneurs marry tech with real estate brokerage.
+Online discount brokers started in the tri-state area when a new breed of tech-savvy entrepreneurs married tech with real estate brokerage.

 YHD/Foxtons “2% Commissions”YHD/Foxtons “2% Commissions”

-One smart billboard and even featured the headline “Mine’s Smaller Than Yours.
+One smart billboard even featured the headline “Mine’s Smaller Than Yours.
 2% Commission.”
-The response to this ad campaign was so overwhelming that YHD.com’s website and call center crashed during the first week.
-While the advertising targeted home sellers, buyers were the majority of calls to that call center.
+This ad campaign’s response was so overwhelming that YHD.com’s website and call center crashed during the first week.
+While the advertising targeted home sellers, buyers were most calls to that call center.

 All Good Things Must Come To An EndAll Good Things Must Come To An End

-Foxtons was able to charge a 2% commission because they did not pay agents a commission.
-Instead, they paid them a small salary and loaded them up with lots of listings.
+Foxtons could charge a 2% commission because they did not pay agents a commission.
+Instead, they paid them a small salary and loaded them with many listings.
 Some agents juggled upwards of 70 listings at a time.
 Such a workload was impossible to manage.
 Quite often, the last time a home seller would hear from a Foxtons agent was when they listed their property.
 Then, radio silence.
 Buyers, too, were ignored.

 Before long, word got out that dealing with Foxtons was an absolute nightmare.
 Business trailed off, and when the financial crisis hit, Foxtons was no more.
-When they closed their doors, they were $40 million in the hole.
+They were $40 million in the hole when they closed their doors.

-A New Crop of Commission Rebates EmergeA New Crop of Commission Rebates Emerge
+A New Crop of Buyer’s Agent Commission Rebates EmergeA New Crop of Buyer’s Agent Commission Rebates Emerge

-The Foxtons experience did not dissuade others from following the discount and rebate model.
+Foxton’s experience did not dissuade others from following the discount and rebate model.
 Today, many brokers offer low commissions to sellers or rebates to buyers.
-For example, Redfin, the national “tech-enabled” broker, will list a home for a 1% commission.
+For example, the national “tech-enabled” broker, Redfin, will list a home for a 1% commission.

 Others offer buyers a rebate to buyers, giving them a percentage of the buy-side commission.

 There is an underlying problem with discount brokers.
-If a broker is going to cut their fees, they have to cut something to pay for that.
+If a broker cuts their fees, they have to cut something to pay for that.
 They cut service.
-Not having the undevoted attention and full service, of an experienced buyer’s broker, can be problematic, particularly for buyers, the purchase of a home is likely the most substantial investment they’ll ever make.
+Not having the undevoted attention and full benefit of an experienced buyer’s broker can be problematic, particularly for buyers.
+The purchase of a home is likely the most substantial investment they’ll ever make.
 It’s not the time to pinch pennies.

 Buyers and sellers need only to look at the economics of a home transaction to see that low commissions and rebates don’t add up.
-What appears to be a great deal, really isn’t.
+What appears to be a great deal isn’t.

 1 + 1 doesn’t = A Better Deal For Sellers and Buyers1 + 1 doesn’t = A Better Deal For Sellers and Buyers

-It’s almost impossible for a real estate brokerage to make money charging meager commission rates.
-A 6% commission isn’t 6% in the pocket of a single agent, as many think.
-That 6% is co-brokered between the listing broker and the agent, who works for him.
+It’s almost impossible for a real estate brokerage to make money charging commission rates.
+As many think, a 6% commission isn’t 6% in the pocket of a single agent.
+That 6% is co-brokered between the listing broker and the agent who works for him.
 The remaining 3% goes to the broker and agent representing the home buyer.

 A 6% commission is a 1.5% commission for four people.
 That doesn’t leave much for anyone when the commission or rebate; is thrown in.
 Often commissions are also 5%, which reduces the net sum further.